AnthonyM5/NutrientCalculator_Backend/README.md

 # NutrientCalculator
+ <a href='https://github.com/antimonysayz/NutrientCalculator_Frontend'>Frontend Application</a>
-This is app is an attempt to simplify meals by aggregating data from the Food Data Central API and compiling a complete nutritional breakdown of meal components.
+The NutrientCalculator app is a Javascript web app with a Rails API serving as the backend.
+It is an attempt to simplify meals by aggregating data from the Food Data Central API and compiling a complete nutritional breakdown of meal components.
 Ingredients for meals are comprised of 7,000 database records with in-depth nutrient profiles.
 Meals can be saved and revisted, and ingredients can be removed or added from meals.

-For front-end facing application please refer to: <a href='https://github.com/antimonysayz/NutrientCalculator_Frontend'>Front End</a>